 Here's how to recognize the symptoms so you can help.
 Your quick action might save a life.

-How do I know if I am having a stroke?
+How to know if someone is having a stroke

 Knowing the signs and symptoms is the first step.
 If you suspect someone is having a stroke remember to BE FAST.

-- F-face — does the face look uneven or droop?
+- F-face — does the person's face look uneven or droop on one side?

 - S-Speech — ask them to repeat a phrase.
-Does their speech sound strange?
+Does their speech sound slurred or strange?

-How do I know if I am having a heart attack?
+How to know if someone is having a heart attack

 Some symptoms of a heart attack feel the same for men and women.
 Some feel different.